 Repatriation or ‘heading home’ after working and living overseas, can be a time of mixed emotions for the expat family.
 They’re excited to be moving back and reconnecting with family and friends and going back to all that’s familiar.
 But also sad to be leaving new friendships, interesting experiences and what may have been a charmed and exciting lifestyle.

-So you’re moving to Denmark from Australia?
+So you’re looking to move to Denmark from Australia?
 Congratulations you’ve chosen to live and work in one of the world’s happiest nations.
-It’s official, according to 2017’s ‘World Happiness Report’, Denmark was rated 2nd out of 156 countries.
+It’s official, according to 2017’s ‘World Happiness Report’, Denmark was 2nd out of 156 countries that made the list.

 The Australian Government has recently announced a ban on visas for visitors from Ebola-hit African Countries.
 The ban is effective immediately, and the Federal Government has stopped processing all visa applications from people wanting to travel to Australia from Ebola-affected countries.
 All types of visas are affected, including immigration and humanitarian.